A list of real-world uses of differential privacy

 - Microsoft also mentions using DP in Workplace Analytics: this allows managers to see data about their team's interactions with workplace tools.
 No specific information about privacy parameters is given.

-- The US Census Bureau published OnTheMap in 2008: this was the first-ever real-world deployment of DP.
+- The U.S. Census Bureau published OnTheMap in 2008: this was the first-ever real-world deployment of DP.
 It provides statistics on where US workers are employed and where they live.
 The DP process is described in paper, but I haven't found the privacy parameters published anywhere.

 There are (many) other examples of companies and organizations saying they use DP.
 I only added them here if they point to a specific project or feature.